sharon472/Akan-Name-Generator/README.md

 # Akan Name Generator
-welcome to my Akan Name Generator
+Welcome to my Akan Name Generator
 ## Project Description
 This web app takes a user's date of birth and gender and returns their corresponding Akan name based on Ghanaian tradition.

 ## Author
 Sharon  Njoroge

 ## Setup Instructions
 - Download or clone the repository from GitHub.